Washington-Liberty High School

 Washington-Liberty High School, formerly known as Washington-Lee High School, is a public high school in the Arlington Public Schools district in Arlington, Virginia, covering grades 9–12.
-Its attendance area serves the central third of Arlington, and it also offers the International Baccalaureate Program countywide.
+Its attendance area serves the central third of Arlington, and it also offers the International Baccalaureate program countywide.

 History

 The former name of Washington-Liberty High School, Washington-Lee High School was taken from the Washington and Lee University, but the "and" was omitted and replaced with a hyphen to distinguish its name from the university's.

-Construction on Washington-Liberty began in 1924, with the school opening in 1925 and graduating its first class in 1927.
+Construction on Washington-Lee began in 1924, with the school opening in 1925 and graduating its first class in 1927.
 The architectural firm Upman & Adams designed the building in a simplified version of the Colonial Revival style.
 The school fronted on 13th St. N, which separated the school from its athletic field, eventually dedicated as Arlington County's War Memorial Stadium.
 In 1932, 41 classrooms, new offices, and another gym were added to the original building.
 A new wing and a large library with Palladian windows and two reading rooms were built in 1942 with WPA funds.
 The rifle range was also constructed in the shop area.
 In 1951, noted architect Rhees Burkett designed an addition that fronted on N. Quincy Street in the International Style.
 Along with the new Stratford Junior High School, it helped usher in a wave of contemporary commercial and school architecture that defined much of Arlington until the 1980s.

 In 1960, some sophomores and juniors were sent to form the core of the then new Yorktown High School, to relieve overcrowding resulting from the baby boomer generation reaching high school age.

 In 1975, the school board made the controversial decision to demolish the original sections of the school and construct a new facility with an open space instructional environment.
 The new school opened in 1977, and a new auditorium was constructed a few years later.
 In 1984, with the introduction of a new "closed campus" policy for underclassmen, a cafeteria was constructed in the school's commons.